- New Perspectives on the Modern Corporation series

 Chapter 5: The Use of Managerial Authority in the Knowledge Economy

-Kirsten Foss INTRODUCTION 1.
+5. The use of managerial authority in the knowledge economy Kirsten Foss INTRODUCTION 1.
 This chapter contributes to the ongoing debate in diverse literatures, including management, sociology and economics, on the issue of the use of authority.
 The debate has re-surfaced with the focus on the emerging knowledge economy.
 In that debate a number of management academics and sociologists have argued that authority relations will strongly diminish in importance or at least change significantly in character.1 More specifically, these writers have argued that the exercise of authority is, if not outright impossible, at least not efficient and will be substituted by different means of organizing the production of knowledge intensive goods and services.
 More discretion will be granted to knowledge workers and this will result in an eruption of the hierarchical structures of organizations.
 Such predictions are a serious concern for those theories, notably transaction cost theories (Coase, 1937; Williamson, 1985) and property rights theory (Hart and Moore, 1990; Hart, 1995, 1996), that place emphasis on authority relations as the mode of coordination that primarily characterizes firms.
 Thus, explanations of the existence and boundaries of firms that rely on authority are challenged.
 Part of the reason behind the prediction of the decline of the importance of authority relations is the assertion that firms will experience a tension between the exercise of authority by superiors based on their position in the hierarchy and the exercise of authority by knowledge workers based on their great expertise in certain areas.
-As superiors come to lack information about the tasks that are carried out...
+As superiors come...

 You are not authenticated to view the full text of this chapter or article.